raviqqe/raviqqe.github.io/src/pages/resume.md

   - Including the RESTful API and rider-driver matching backend systems, an admin web application, and rider/driver mobile applications.
 - Development of a rider-driver matching engine written in Scala.
 - Development of a traffic information system and its integration with a routing system.
-- Efficiency and quality improvemenets of rider-driver matching services.
+- Efficiency and quality improvements of rider-driver matching services.
 - Implementation of Prometheus/Grafana telemetry stack on a Kubernetes cluster.
 - Optimization of relational database queries on PostgreSQL.
 - Mass transit integration using [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs).